 Websites

-During our research, we found the Merrill Edge website easy to navigate.
-A previous trade bar has been removed, but the updated site nevertheless has some useful trading tools.
-These include charts with technical indicators, an order ticket with trailing orders, and many useful research tools.
+We found the Merrill Edge website easy to use.
+The site no longer has the trade bar, but it still offers good trading tools, like charts with indicators, an order ticket with trailing orders, and many research tools.

 - Multi-chart and multi-ticket trading